How to navigate the ‘Zoom Effect’ and stay body confident on video calls.

 - Blur your background, choose a different background scene or sit in an area that shows a blank wall, rather than aspects of your room/home.
 It’s ok to value privacy during this time.

-- Dress for your day in ISO.
+- Dress for your day, even if working from home or if you’re stuck in isolation.
 Get dressed and present yourself neatly, as you would if you had to venture out of the house to go to school or work.
 You don’t need to look perfect, but ensuring that you are presenting yourself in a way that makes you feel comfortable is a sign of self-respect, this is good for your self-esteem and your body confidence.

 - If you find friends are chatting a lot about their appearance you can always ‘be the change.’
 Let them know that it’s who they are rather than how they look that is important, throw in some positive comments and re-direct the conversation.
 If it’s happening a lot it may be a sign that your friend is struggling.
 Reach out to them privately if you feel they need some support.